solliancenet/azure-sql-db-rag-langchain-chainlit/README.md

 - `OPENAI_KEY`: specify the API key of your Azure OpenAI endpoint
 - `OPENAI_MODEL`: specify the deployment name of your Azure OpenAI embedding endpoint, eg: 'text-embedding-3-small'

+To run the .NET 8 Core console application:

+1. Open a new terminal windows in VS Code.

+2. AzLogin

+    ```bash
+    az login
+    ```

+3. At the terminal prompt, change directories to the `/database` folder:

+    ```bash
+    cd database
+    ```

+4. Build the database project:

+    ```bash
+    dotnet build
+    ```

+5. Run the database project:

+    ```bash
+    dotnet run
+    ```

-If you want to deploy the database manually, make sure to execute the script in the `/database/sql` folder in the order specifed by the number in the file name.
-Some files (`020-security.sql` and `060-get_embedding.sql`) with have placeholders that you have to replace with your own values:
+If you prefer to deploy the database manually, make sure to execute the scripts in the `/database/sql` folder in the order specifed by the number in the file name.
+Some files (`020-security.sql` and `060-get_embedding.sql`) have placeholders that you must replace with your own values:

 - `$OPENAI_URL$`: replace with the URL of your Azure OpenAI endpoint, eg: '<https://my-open-ai.openai.azure.com/>'
 - `$OPENAI_KEY$`: replace with the API key of your Azure OpenAI endpoint
-- `$OPENAI_MODEL$`: replace with the deployment name of your Azure OpenAI embedding endpoint, eg: 'text-embedding-3-small'
+- `$OPENAI_MODEL$`: replace with the deployment name of your Azure OpenAI embedding model, eg: 'text-embedding-ada-002'

 ### Chainlit

+TODO: Update instructions for anyone using codespaces, as the venv will have already been created and the requirements.txt file will have been installed in the venv. (will still need to activate the .venv before running chainlit command...)

 Chainlit solution is in `chainlit` folder.
 Move into the folder, create a virtual environment and install the requirements: